Fiserv/firstvision-latam/docs/main-cases/7-card.md

 The description of each API field can be found within the specifications defined in the portal.

-## Inquire Number of Invalid Pin Attempts (cards/pin/invalid-attempts)
+## Inquire Number of Invalid PIN Attempts (cards/pin/invalid-attempts)

 This API **CARDS/PIN/INVALID-ATTEMPTS** allow to the cardholder get the number of invalid PIN attempts.

-As part of security parameters, the number of invalid pin attempts are set up to avoid that pin number can be calculated for frauds proposals.
-When this parameter is reached the pin number is block and a new pin number have to be calculated.
+As part of security parameters, the number of invalid PIN attempts are set up to avoid that PIN number can be calculated for frauds proposals.
+When this parameter is reached the PIN number is block and a new PIN number have to be calculated.

-Invalid Pin attempts can be reached by many reasons the most popular reason is when cardholder fails the pin number on ATM.
+Invalid PIN attempts can be reached by many reasons the most popular reason is when cardholder fails the PIN number on ATM.

 **POST** `/cards/pin/invalid-attempts`